Ensure Academic Growth

 Times Table of 1

-This times table has a really interesting take.
-Accepting who you are is just what this times table is all about.
+This times table isn’t anything to be afraid of.
 Whatever number you multiply with 1, the result is the number itself.

 Times Table of 2